-The new Leases standard requires lessees to recognize leases traditionally recorded as operating leases in the same manner as financing leases.
+The new leases standard requires lessees to recognize leases traditionally recorded as operating leases in the same manner as financing leases.

 IFRS 16 will be effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
-The Company is currently assessing the effect of this standard on our financial statements.
+The Company does not expect the adoption of this standard to have a significant effect on its consolidated financial statements.